oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

                    (2) and there is not any hot compilation unit of M in the other experiment or there exists a hot compilation unit of M in the other experiment where I is not inlined:
-                   create a fragment from CU rooted in I
+                   (3) and the method I has a hot compilation unit in either experiment create a fragment from CU rooted in I
 ```

 The first condition (1) ensures that optimizations can be properly attributed to the fragments.
 Consider the example